 Consumers are getting more selective with their inbox

 Modern inbox tools are changing the way we receive promotional material.
 Gmail offers tabs to separate out promotional mail from your main inbox, as well as allowing one-click unsubscribes from the header on desktop and mobile.
-Tools such as Unroll Me lets you bulk unsubscribe to lists and roll up all marketing emails into a single digest.
+There are tools that let users bulk unsubscribe to lists and roll up all marketing emails into a single digest.
 This makes it more important than ever for your audience to know who you are and receive the most relevant information direct from you, improving your chances of being read.

 Open emails is not the end game